basuhoward/krigsvold.org/heraldry.md

 that reflect both the Antarctic environment and the historical
 narrative:

-> Azure, a snowflake Argent, on a chief engrailed of the same.
-Crest--A castle Eisenfarb.
-Supporters--On either side, a penguin Proper, each with the inner wing extended supporting the shield, and crowned with an eastern crown Or, standing upon a compartment of snow-covered rocks.
+> Azure, a snowflake Argent, a chief engrailed of the same.
+Crest--A castle
+> Eisenfarb.
+Supporters--On either side, a penguin Proper, each with the inner
+> wing extended supporting the shield, and crowned with an eastern crown Or,
+> standing upon a compartment of snow-covered rocks.
+Motto--_Dies müssen wir
-Motto--_Dies müssen wir schützen_, German for "This we must protect."
+> schützen_, German for "This we must protect."

 The arms of the County of Krigsvold are a contemporary creation that draws deeply from historical and environmental themes.
 By incorporating